pokt-network/pocket-network-protocol/utility/README.md

 A Servicer must accumulate `MinimumTestScoreThreshold` TestScores before it is eligible for salary distribution.
 A ReportCard can be viewed as a rolling average of the Servicer's performance, where TestScores are removed when either `TestScoreExpiration` is passed or the TestScore FIFO queue exceeds `MaxTestScores`.

-Salary distribution is accomplished by aggregating the total volume estimated (see above) for a specific `(RelayChain, GeoZone)` pair (i.e. `TotalVolumeUsage`), multiplied by `UsageToRewardCoefficient`, and evenly divided into buckets per Servicer that exceed the minimum threshold (i.e. the `MaxServicerReward`).
+Salary distribution is accomplished by aggregating the total volume estimated (see above) for a specific `(RelayChain, GeoZone)` pair (i.e. `TotalVolumeUsage`), multiplied by `UsageToRewardCoefficient`, and evenly divided into buckets per Servicer that exceed the minimum threshold (i.e. the `MinimumReportCardThreshold`).
 Each Servicer's reward is scaled proportionally to both their stake and their ReportCard.
 Tokens that are not allocated to a servicer are burnt.

-For example, a 100% ReportCard results in zero burning of the maxServicerReward, while a 80% ReportCard results in 20% burning of the maxServicerReward.
+For example, a 100% ReportCard results in zero burning of the `maxServicerReward`, while a 80% ReportCard results in 20% burning of the maxServicerReward.
 The rate of decrease continues linearly until the MinimumReportCardThreshold.
 Below the MinimumReportCardThreshold no reward is given to prevent cheap Sybil attacks and freeloading nodes.
+Unstaking causes the Servicer's ReportCard to be cleared and start from scratch.

 The following is pseudo-code to illustrate this business logic: